Six sources of equity finance

 There are potential tax advantages for individuals who invest in such companies, such as:

-- the buyer of the shares gets income tax relief at 30 per cent on the cost of the shares
+- the buyer of the shares gets income tax relief on the cost of the shares

 - Capital Gains Tax (CGT) on the sale of other assets can be deferred if the gain is reinvested into EIS shares